The invitingly warm Middle Eastern sweetened milk drink called Sahlab. A delightful winter warmer of choice. This is a healthier vegan sahlab recipe.

 - 4 tablespoons Maple Syrup

-- 8 grains Mastic optional
+- 8 grains Mastic optional, must be ground

 - ¼ teaspoon Orange blossom water